bernhara/PI_CUSTOMIZATION/README.md

 The main features are the following.

-### "mount_to_tmpfs_overlay" fuse mount facility
+### Preserving the microSD card with the "mount_to_tmpfs_overlay" fuse mount facility

 See bin/mount_to_tmpfs_overlay

-It allows to remount an existing file system to tmpfs to preserve the microSD card
+It allows to remount an existing file system to tmpfs to preserve the microSD card by preventing any write operation to some targeted folders, like "/var"

 ### others to come...